Changes to the AMC Clinical Examination Retest

 The Australian Medical Council has recently reviewed procedures regarding the offering of a Clinical Exam Retest to AMC Candidates.
 Please see the full press release here for more information.

-Notification on the AMC Clinical examination scoring
+Notification on the AMC Clinical Examination Scoring

-The 16 stations assessed will include two pilot stations, which are stations that have not previously been used in a clinical examination.
 As with the AMC Multiple-Choice-Question (MCQ) examination and pilot questions, the clinical examination pilot stations will not be identified to candidates during the examination.